 Spying on Smartphones

 Hacking into someone’s email account does not essentially require you to know or change their passwords.
-You could hack their account and read sent & received emails, their contacts, etc. without the need of password reset.
+You could hack their account and read sent & received emails, their contacts, etc. without the need for a password reset.

 Here’s how mSpy works: